ddnexus/elastics-doc/source/doc/7-Tutorials/1-Migrate-from-0.x.md

 # {{ page.title }}

 Flex 1.x has changed quite a lot from version 0.x but you need just to rename a few things in order to upgrade it.
-You can do it in 3 minutes with just a few search and replace.
+You can do it in a couple of minutes with just a few search and replace.
 If you miss any change, flex will work anyway, but will emit a deprecation warning, so keep an eye on the log.

 ## Changes